 Inventory is the biggest cost facing many businesses.
 See how good inventory accounting can help.

 What is inventory?

-Inventory is the items that your business has bought with the intention of reselling to customers.
+Inventory are the items that your business has bought, with the intention of on-selling to customers.
 The items may be resold without change, or they could be combined into a new product.

 Equipment and supplies you’ve bought to run your business, such as work tools, vehicles and stationery, typically aren’t treated as inventory.
-They’re recorded as expenses or assets.
+They’re recorded as expenses.

-If you have a drop-shipping business – where you sell goods online but a third-party supplier delivers them to the customer – then you don’t have inventory either.
+If you’re in ecommerce, and the goods you sell are supplied directly from a third-party to the customer, then you don’t have inventory either.
 You must own something for it to be inventory.

 What is inventory accounting?

 Inventory has a value – even before you do anything with it – and so it’s listed as an asset on your business balance sheet.
 But it can lose its value fast if it gets old, out of date, damaged, or the market price for that type of product drops.
 It also costs money to store.

 Inventory accounting helps you figure out the value and costs of your inventory.
 That’s important for things like setting prices, getting insured, budgeting, working out taxes, and selling your business.
 It can also help you identify where you’re making the most money in your business.